jfut/ganeti-rpm/doc/install-rhel.rst

   pvcreate /dev/sdd1
   vgextend vmvg /dev/sdd1

-Optional: it is recommended to configure LVM not to scan the DRBD devices for physical volumes.
+(Optional) it is recommended to configure LVM not to scan the DRBD devices for physical volumes.
 This can be accomplished by editing ``/etc/lvm/lvm.conf`` and adding the ``/dev/drbd[0-9]+`` regular expression to the